syncfusion-content/js-api-docs/api/js/ejGantt.md

 ### predecessorTooltipTemplate `string`
 {:#members:predecessortooltiptemplate}

-Specifies the JS render template id or template script for predecessor tooltip on mouse action.
+Specifies the JsRender template id or template script for predecessor tooltip on mouse action.

 #### Default Value